annawenger20/tutorials-cpcli/README.md

 # tutorials-cpcli
-Collection of tutorials for the command-line tool CLI SAP Cloud Platform.
+Collection of tutorials for the command-line tool **CLI SAP Cloud Platform**.